muppet9010/Factorio-Biter-Santa/README.md

 A flying Santa sleigh being pulled by biters.
 Made from ingame assets so fits in base game graphically.

-Santa will take 60 tiles to finish landing and stopping.
-It will detroy any buildings in its landing path.
+Santa will take 60 tiles to land and take off using a horizontal (runway) approach.
+It will detroy any ground based things in this path.

 Options for Santa to use Vertical Take Off or a runway take off to depart.
-Runway take off will need 60 tiles clear space to take off.

-Configurable start, landind and disappearing position throguht he clouds.
+Configurable start, landing and disappearing position through the clouds.

 Configurable santa status messages.